PierreDesbruns/password_manager/README.md

 - Secure and simplify access to application via a single master password that can be changed at any moment.
 - Safely store entries via secret-key cryptography.
 - Safely store master via hashing.
+- In-line edit entry and user names.

 ## Versions
+- 1.1.0
+	- Added in-line edition of entry and user names.
 - 1.0.0-beta.4
 	- Fixed wrong autocompletion in search bar.
 - 1.0.0-beta.3